adamcupial/django-html5-forms/README.md

 widget: Html5TextInput

+### Description
+ Typical CharField, most common field in the internet, allows datalist choices, which is great autocomplete feature

 ### Attributes
  * all the attr of django CharField
  * datalist: list or tuple, of words for autocompletion (sng like autocomplete in firefox or chrome)